-Data on national sales of synthetic nitrogen fertilizers (by type of fertilizers) as provided by Assofertilizzanti - Federchimica for the period 2011-2022 have been compared to official statistics provided by ISTAT and used to estimate the FSN amount.
-ISTAT simple mineral nitrogen fertilizers data are about 15% lower than those of Assofertilizzanti, for the years 2011-2022.
+Data on national sales of synthetic nitrogen fertilizers (by type of fertilizers) as provided by Assofertilizzanti - Federchimica for the period 2011-2023 have been compared to official statistics provided by ISTAT and used to estimate the FSN amount.
+ISTAT simple mineral nitrogen fertilizers data are on average 11% lower than those of Assofertilizzanti, for the years 2011-2023 (with an up-and-down trend).
 These differences in recent years could be attributable to rising fertilizer prices.
 ISTAT statistics almost certainly do not take into account that farmers tend to anticipate purchases (and thus stockpile) when expectations of rising market prices are present.
 The 2022 data are lower than annual average (for nitrogen, phosphorus pentoxide, and potassium oxide) because they follow a two-year period in which quantities purchased increased and refer to a year in which high market prices prompted operators to delay purchases in anticipation of falling prices, an event, which actually occurred during 2023.